Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Discussion and Conclusions

-Much of our observational knowledge about DNS mergers comes from the small, but growing catalog of DNS systems observed in the Milky Way.
-As of now, 19 Galactic DNSs have been discovered, with the majority residing in the Galactic field~(see \citealt{Tauris2017, Andrews2019a}, and references therein).
-The present-day orbital properties and neutron star masses offer insights into the explosion mechanisms that form compact objects~\citep{Wex2000,Podsiadlowski2004,Wong2010,Schwab2010,Andrews2015,Tauris2017,Beniamini2016,Bray2016,Vigna-Gomez2018,Andrews2019a}.
-Paired with DNS orbital properties, the present-day motion of DNSs through the Galaxy provides even deeper constraints on the SN explosion of the progenitor stars, such the magnitude of SN natal kicks and the amount of mass ejected by the exploding star~\citep{Wex2000,Willems2004,Wong2010,Andrews2015,Tauris2017,Andrews2019}.
-It is clear that some DNS progenitors receive substantially weaker natal kicks at formation than is typical of isolated neutron stars~\citep{Willems2004a,Piran2005,Willems2006,Wong2010}, possibly due to stripping of the progenitor's envelope prior to SN~\citep{Tauris2013,Tauris2015} or to an increased susceptibility to electron-capture SNe as opposed to standard iron core-collapse SNe~\citep{Podsiadlowski2004,vandenHeuvel2004,Schwab2010,Bray2016,Beniamini2016,Tauris2017}.
-On the other hand, certain galactic DNS systems, such as PSR\,B1534+12 and PSR\,B1913+16, are consistent with large natal kicks of ${\gtrsim 200~\mathrm{km\,s}^{-1}}$~\citep{Fryer1997,Wex2000,Wong2010,Tauris2017}.
+Much of our observational knowledge about \ac{DNS} mergers comes from the small, but growing catalog of \ac{DNS} systems observed in the Milky Way.
+As of now, 19 Galactic \acp{DNS} have been discovered, with the majority residing in the Galactic field~(see \citealt{Tauris2017, Andrews2019a}, and references therein).
+The present-day orbital properties and neutron star masses offer insights into the explosion mechanisms that form compact objects~\citep{Wex2000,Podsiadlowski2004,Schwab2010,Wong2010,Andrews2015,Tauris2017,Beniamini2016,Bray2016,Vigna-Gomez2018,Andrews2019a}.
+Pairing this information with the present-day motion of \acp{DNS} through the Galaxy yields even deeper constraints on the \ac{SN} explosion of the progenitor stars, such the magnitude of \ac{SN} natal kicks and the amount of mass ejected by the exploding star~\citep{Wex2000,Willems2004,Wong2010,Andrews2015,Tauris2017,Andrews2019}.
+It is clear that some \ac{DNS} progenitors receive substantially weaker natal kicks at formation than is typical of isolated neutron stars~\citep{Willems2004a,Piran2005,Willems2006,Wong2010}, possibly due to stripping of the progenitor's envelope prior to \ac{SN}~\citep{Tauris2013,Tauris2015} or to an increased susceptibility to electron-capture \acp{SN} as opposed to standard iron core-collapse \acp{SN}~\citep{Podsiadlowski2004,vandenHeuvel2004,Schwab2010,Bray2016,Beniamini2016,Tauris2017}.
+On the other hand, certain Galactic \ac{DNS} systems, such as PSR\,B1534+12 and PSR\,B1913+16, are consistent with large natal kicks of ${\gtrsim 200~\mathrm{km\,s}^{-1}}$~\citep{Fryer1997,Wex2000,Wong2010,Tauris2017}.
 Many systems are less informative, and are observationally consistent with either large (${\gtrsim 100~\mathrm{km\,s^{-1}}}$) or small (${\lesssim 50~\mathrm{km\,s^{-1}}}$) natal kicks at formation~\citep[see][for a review]{Tauris2017}.
-Extragalactic information about DNS natal kicks can also be gleaned from the multimessenger detection of DNS mergers.
-However, GW170817's proximity to its host galaxy did not allow for strong constraints on the natal kick required to migrate the system to its merger location~\citep{GW170817_progenitor,Levan2017,Blanchard2017,Andreoni2017,Pan2017}.
+Extragalactic information about \ac{DNS} natal kicks can also be gleaned from the multimessenger detection of \ac{DNS} mergers.
+However, GW170817's proximity to its host galaxy did not allow for strong constraints on the natal kick required to migrate the system to its merger location~\citep{GW170817_progenitor,Andreoni2017,Blanchard2017,Levan2017,Pan2017}.